-There is no user daemon with a trace event file name that matches the one on the trace_begin call attached to the shared memory region.
+There is no user daemon with a trace event file name that matches the one on the trace_begin or Trace.begin call attached to the shared memory region.
 This condition is not always detectable.
 Solution: Use the ntrace display utility to analyze your logged trace events.

-- trace_begin() - trace_close_thread()
+- trace_begin(), Trace.begin() - trace_close_thread(), Trace.closeThread trace_diag_mode

-trace_diag_mode